dincamihai/liapi/README.rst

 - handle data extraction errors
 - handle scenario creation errors 400 and 401 as an example and use raise_for_status to handle the rest
 - handle configuration creation errors using raise_for_status
+- create separate extractor python package and use it